Wisconsin LLC: Everything You Need to Know

 Forming a Wisconsin LLC involves several steps and rules8 min read

 Forming a Wisconsin LLC involves several steps and rules.
 Start by considering what to name your Wisconsin LLC.
-It takes research to do that.
-Create a list of possible names that reflect what your business will be about and would be easily searchable by possible clients.
+This will involve some research.
+It would also be helpful to create a list of possible names that reflect what your business will be about, and what would be easily accessible and searchable by possible clients.

-Once a name becomes decided reserve a domain name using it on the internet.
+Once a name has been decided upon, reserve a domain name on the internet.
 This establishes a business presence quickly and protects anyone else from using the name in that venue.
-Even if the business has not had time to formally organize you can reserve the name for a time by paying a $15 filing fee plus mailing a document by mail.
-Then create an email address using the business name.
+Even if the business has not had time to formally organize, you can reserve the name for a time by paying a $15 filing fee plus mailing a document by mail.
+Then, it would also be a good idea to create an email address using the same business name.

-To begin formalizing the Wisconsin LLC further begin by nominating a Registered Agent for your enterprise.
-A registered agent defines as a person that agrees to receive and send legal papers for the LLC to individuals and agencies.
-It will include filing documents for the state and even service of process of legal action.
-The state of Wisconsin requires a registered agent to be a resident of that state or an entity designated to transact business in the state of Wisconsin.
-They or the entity must have a physical street address in the state of Wisconsin.
+To begin formalizing the Wisconsin LLC further, nominate a Registered Agent for your enterprise.
+A registered agent is defined as a person who agrees to receive and send legal papers for the LLC to individuals and agencies.
+It will include filing documents for the business.
+The state of Wisconsin requires a registered agent to be a resident of the state, with a physical street address in Wisconsin.
 An owner can be the registered agent.

 Further formalization of the Wisconsin LLC continues with creating the Articles of Organization with the State of Wisconsin.
 Filing the articles of organization has the option of mailing a document or filing online.
-The costs list as $170 by mail and $130 online and those filing fees remain non-refundable.
-Parameters list as:
+The costs are listed as $170 by mail and $130 online and those filing fees remain non-refundable.
+The parameters are: